danghoangnhan/danghoangnhan.github.io/_pages/about.md

     I'm computer-science student,I spend a lot of time learning about machine learning, data structure and algorithms.
 </p>
 <p>
-  During Colleauge, I worked as a software-engineer, Devops-engineer, i will post some coding related material in resource section for improving  my coding skill</p>
+  During College, I worked as a software-engineer, Devops-engineer, i will post some coding related material in resource section for improving  my coding skill</p>

 Consider my repositories if you find my project interesting, at least your star could make someone's day.
 </div>